16 October 2018 |Baku, Azerbaijan

 The country adopted the Strategic Road Map on Public Utilities Development (electricity and thermal energy, water and gas), which consist a strategic vision for 2020, a long-term vision for the period up to 2025 and a target view for the post-2025 period.
 The renewables targets for 2020 is defined as 420 MW total capacity including 350 MW wind, 50 MW solar and 20 MW biomass.

-A series of consultations have been organized to obtain feedback from local and international stakeholders, including the Expert Consultation Workshop, which took place on 31 May – 1 June 2018.
+In the context of the RRA, a series of consultations have been organized to obtain feedback from local and international stakeholders, including the Expert Consultation Workshop, which took place on 31 May – 1 June 2018.
 In an effort to continue the constructive exchange and to consolidate the recommendations identified throughout the RRA process, IRENA and SAARES organised the RRA Validation Workshop.

 Participants, included governmental agencies, energy experts, development partners, international and regional organisations, renewable energy investors and developers in Azerbaijan.
 The outcomes of this workshop will feed in to the final RRA Azerbaijan report.